mautic/mautic-community-handbook/pages/03.community-structure/01.Governance model/default.md

 ## Who are the Mautic core maintainers and what do they do?
 The Mautic Core team (who form part of the Product Team) is divided into 5 groups.
 Each team member can belong to only one group at a time.
 Any privilege listed for a particular group is also available to all higher priority groups.
 The Mautic Core groups, in descending order of priority are as follows:

-### The Project Lead – DB Hurley
+### The Project Lead
-The project lead elects members into any other group, oversees project vision and direction, and makes decisions on proposed changes.
-The project leader listens to the counsel of trusted advisors and individuals respected for their contributions to Mautic.
+The Project Lead elects members into any other group, oversees project vision and direction, and makes decisions on proposed changes.
+The Project Lead listens to the counsel of trusted advisors and individuals respected for their contributions to Mautic.
 The Project Lead is appointed by Acquia.

+The full responsibilities and expectations of the Project Lead are detailed [here][project-lead-definiton].

+### The Community Manager
+The Community Manager supports the community, education and marketing teams.
+The primary focus of this role is the health and engagement of the community.
+This includes supporting the community structures, helping team leads organising and managing their teams and working groups.

+They are the face of the community, and the place where the buck stops in any community related issues.

+The community manager also has primary responsibility for supporting in-person events and meetups, global events like Mauticon, and being a bridge between the community and Acquia.

+The full responsibilities and expectations of the Community Manager are detailed [here][cm-definition].

+### The Project Founder

+Our Project Founder is DB Hurley.
+He remains an ambassador for the Mautic project, and may be asked to speak and represent the project at events.
+There are no responsibilities or expectations in the governance model specific to the Project Founder.
+They do not have any voting rights, or any involvement in the governance model.

 ### Core Team
 #### Release Leader